timonkrebs/MFE_Components/README.md

 - shared library will maintain the application state.
 - shell (host) and profile (remote) can access the store, dispatch actions etc.
   - the profile:
-    - has a form to create an user, the user info is added stored in the application state (store) which is in the share module `mdmf-shared`
+    - has a form to create an user, the user info is added stored in the application state (store) which is in the share module `mfe-shared`
     - show the list of users by selecting them from the common store
   - the shell:
     - show the list of users by selecting them from the common store